ancenis-basket/site-web/wp-content/plugins/wp-members/readme.txt

 * Fix to plugin_basename.
 * Changes in core to use fields from WP_Members class (preparing for new form field process).
 * Reviews and updates to code standards and inline documentation.
+* Fix for password reset (typo in object name checking for moderated registration)
+* Fix for PayPal extension (http://rkt.bz/r3); added logic to avoid errors if the PayPal extension is disabled but the main option setting remained turned on.

 = 3.0.6 =